-First, we explore the potential for hydrogen sector entry in the Baseline (that is, no climate policy) cases in Europe and the USA with hydrogen fuel tax at the level of gasoline tax.
-Figure 7a shows in which decade the technology will become viable at various initial mark-up combinations in Europe and Figure 7b provides the same information for the USA.
-For Europe, the frontiers indicate, for example, that combinations of fuel mark-up of 0.9 and vehicle mark-ups of less than 1.6 or a vehicle mark-up of 1.0 and a fuel mark-up of less than 1.4, or other combinations inside the frontier between these points would lead to hydrogen vehicle entry by 2020.
-If the mark-up is above 3.0 and the fuel mark-up is not lower than 0.9, we find that there is no entry through to the year 2100 time horizon of the model.
-To generate these frontiers, hundreds of simulations of the model were run exhaustively to map out combinations of mark-ups that lead to entry of hydrogen vehicles through the century.
+First, we explore in Figure 4 the potential for hydrogen sector entry in the Baseline (that is, no climate policy) cases in Europe (panel a) and the United States (panel b) with hydrogen fuel tax at the level of gasoline tax in each region.
+For Europe, the frontiers indicate, for example, that combinations of fuel markup of 0.9 and vehicle markups of less than 1.6 or a vehicle markup of 1.0 and fuel mark-ups of less than 1.4, or other combinations inside the frontier between these points would lead to hydrogen vehicle entry by 2020.
+If the mark-up is above 3.0 and the fuel mark-up is not lower than 0.9 we find no entry through the year 2100 horizon of the model, and even if the vehicle mark-up is as low as 2.2 but the fuel mark-up is 1.7 there is also no entry by 2100..
+To generate these frontiers, hundreds of simulations of the model were run to exhaustively map out combinations of markups that lead to entry of hydrogen vehicles through the century, and thus to locate the frontiers.

-Comparing Europe to the USA, the striking difference is that for entry sometime before 2100 to occur, the mark-ups must be much lower in the USA.
-If the vehicle mark-up is larger than 1.5, the hydrogen fleet does not enter at all in the twenty-first century.
+Comparing the USA to Europe, the striking difference is that for entry sometime before 2100 the mark-ups must be much lower in the USA.
+If the vehicle markup is larger than 1.5, the hydrogen fleet does not enter at all in the 21st century.
 The main reason for the difference between the USA and Europe, which is revealed by additional scenarios reported below, is that fuel taxes are very high in Europe compared to the USA.
-Note that in this scenario we applied the same rate of tax per energy unit to the hydrogen as is applied to conventional fuel in Europe; but because the efficiency of the fuel cell vehicle is so much higher, the 'per mile' tax is much lower for hydrogen than for conventional vehicles.
-Thus, the existing fuel tax policy in Europe is more favourable to entry of hydrogen vehicles even if the tax is extended to hydrogen on the basis of the energy content of the hydrogen fuel.
+Note that in this scenario we applied the same rate of tax per energy unit to hydrogen as is applied to conventional fuel in Europe.
+But because the efficiency of the fuel cell vehicle is so much higher the "per mile" tax is much lower for hydrogen than for conventional fueled vehicles.
+Thus the existing fuel tax policy in Europe is more favorable to entry of hydrogen vehicles even if the tax is extended to hydrogen on the basis of energy content of the hydrogen fuel.